Super Bowl Fans Can Visit These Las Vegas Mob Sites

 Fans attending the Super Bowl in Las Vegas on Sunday still can sample some of the area’s sinister past, a vanishing but alluring aspect of Sin CIty’s rough-and-tumble earlier years.

-Much of the mobbed-up city seen in movies such as director Martin Scorsese’s 1995 gangster film “Casino” has been imploded and replaced by modern megaresorts — but is hanging on in some places.
+Much of the mobbed-up city seen in movies, such as Martin Scorsese’s 1995 gangster film Casino, has been imploded and replaced by modern megaresorts, but it is still hanging on in some places.

 Best Mob Locations

-At one time the Kansas City crime family led by Nick Civella oversaw a skimming pipeline that sent untaxed gaming revenue from the Tropicana to Missouri.
-This is the same Nick Civella who was snared in a 1970 scandal involving illegal bets placed on the Super Bowl game betwen the Chiefs and Minnesota Vikings.
+At one time, the Kansas City crime family led by Nick Civella oversaw a skimming pipeline that sent untaxed gaming revenue from the Tropicana to Missouri.
+This is the same Nick Civella who was snared in a 1970 scandal involving illegal bets placed on the Super Bowl game between the Chiefs and Minnesota Vikings.

 These days, the Fremont is operated by publicly traded Boyd Gaming and houses FanDuel’s first physical presence in Nevada — a sportsbook near the slot machines and table games.

-In 2021, Resorts World Las Vegas was first opened on the west side of the Strip where the now-demolished Stardust once stood.
+In 2021, Resorts World Las Vegas opened on the west side of the Strip, where the now-demolished Stardust once stood.

-3. Speaking of Rosenthal, he survived a car explosion in October 1982 on the parking lot of a Tony Roma’s restaurant on East Sahara Avenue.
+Speaking of Rosenthal, he survived a car explosion in October 1982 in the parking lot of Tony Roma’s restaurant on East Sahara Avenue.
 Rosenthal moved away from Las Vegas not long afterward, ending up in South Florida for the rest of his life.

 The bombing has never been solved.
-A Hustler Hollywood store selling adult novelties later opened in the building that once housed the Tony Roma’s restaurant.
+Later, a Hustler Hollywood store selling adult novelties opened in the building that once housed Tony Roma’s restaurant.

-4. On the opposite side of the Strip, the Golden Steer Steakhouse on West Sahara is a Rat Pack-era landmark, hosting entertainers, athletes and mobsters over the years, in addition to locals and tourists.
+On the opposite side of the Strip, the Golden Steer Steakhouse on West Sahara is a Rat Pack-era landmark.
+Over the years, it has hosted entertainers, athletes, mobsters, locals, and tourists.
 It is still in operation.

 When Chicago gangster Frank Cullotta arrived in the 1970s, he met with the Chicago Outfit’s Tony “The Ant” Spilotro at the Golden Steer to receive his marching orders.

-5. At The Mob Museum in downtown Las Vegas, visitors can view authentic items from the area's gangster past, including the handcuffs used in arresting Spilotro, some of Benjamin “Bugsy” Siegel’s personal belongings and much more.
+At The Mob Museum in downtown Las Vegas, visitors can view authentic items from the area's gangster past, including the handcuffs used in arresting Spilotro, some of Benjamin “Bugsy” Siegel’s personal belongings, and much more.

-The museum, once a courthouse, was the site of a Senate hearing, led by U.S. Sen. Estes Kefauver, D-Tenn., into organized crime.
-Nowadays, a popular speakeasy is located in The Mob Museum basement.
+The museum, once a courthouse, was the site of a Senate hearing on organized crime led by U.S. Sen. Estes Kefauver, D-Tenn.
+Nowadays, a popular speakeasy is located in the Mob Museum's basement.